FBoyang/FBoyang.github.io/_pages/about.md

 ---

 ### Customer Reviews

-There is never a more enjoyable moment than seeing the students/ friends I mentored thrive.
-And I get great luck in getting some of their feedbacks.
+> *"We rise by lifting others."* - Robert Ingersoll

+Few things bring me more joy than watching the friends I’ve mentored/ worked with grow and succeed.
+I’ve been fortunate enough to receive some of their kind words along the way.

 ---